rclone/rclone/docs/content/commands/rclone_listremotes.md

 ```
   -h, --help   help for listremotes
-      --long   Show the type as well as names.
+      --long   Show the type as well as names
 ```

 See the [global flags page](/flags/) for global options not listed here.